draptik/dotfiles/.config/sway/README.md

 - load the target in sway's config using `exec_always "systemctl --user import-environment; systemctl --user start sway-session.target"`
 - create `~/.config/systemd/user/kanshi.service`
 - enable `systemctl --user enable --now kanshi.service`

+## Setting environment variables

+Create a symlink from `~/.config/environment.d/` to file `20-my-sway-env-vars.conf`.

+The variable `XDG_CURRENT_DESKTOP` should now be available as environment variable.
+This is required for using xdg-portal-desktop.